mgpopa/lastfm-session-analysis/README.md

 ## What I'd improve with more time

-- Compare Prophet vs ARIMA and do proper cross-validation
+- Try ARIMA as an alternative to Prophet
 - Add feature engineering (day-of-week effects, holudays etc.)
 - Explore session duration as an alternative forecast metric
 - More data quality checks upfront